beverlyRoadGoose/ItunesSearch/README.md

     .execute();
 ```

-To search on only one itunes store, just pass the [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
+To run your search in only one itunes store, just pass the [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 for that country, this example uses Nigeria:
 ```java
 new PodcastSearch()